Locations:

 Healthcare providers typically diagnose basophilia by taking samples of your blood so they can perform a test called a complete blood count (CBC).
 This test shows the number and condition of your white blood cells, your red blood cells and your platelets.

-Since basophils are a type of white blood cell, your provider may opt for CBC with differential.
+As basophils are a type of white blood cell, your provider may do a CBC with differential.
 This test details how many basophils and other white blood cells you have.
+Your provider can do this test on the same blood sample they use for a CBC.

-Basophilia is more of a sign that something else is going on than it is a diagnosis.
-If your tests show a high basophil count, your provider might perform a physical examination and additional tests to find out what’s causing basophilia.
+Still, basophilia is more of a sign that something else is going on than it is a diagnosis.
+If your tests show a high basophil count, your provider might perform a physical exam and run more tests to find out what’s causing basophilia.

 Management and Treatment